HR COVID-19 Updates

 The information contained on the COVID Response Guideline for Staff page intends to clarify what you should do / advise others to do in any Covid-19 related scenario from feeling symptomatic, testing positive or being advised to self-isolate or restrict your movements.

-Over the coming weeks and months, staff will gradually be returning to work on campus in line with the advice and guidelines issued through the COO.
+Commencing in July, staff will gradually be returning to work on campus in line with the advice and guidelines issued through the COO.
 The University has extensive plans in place that range from enhanced cleaning and disinfection protocols, provision of PPE for staff (face coverings, alcohol hand gel stations, face visors if required etc), the training of over 200 COVID-19 co-ordinators and modifications to building ventilation systems to ensure no recirculating air is used in any University facility to ensure that campuses will be safe environments for staff and students and will be following the latest Government / National Public Health Emergency Team (NPHET) advice at all times.

 It is widely recognised that certain people are at higher risk to COVID-19 than others.
 The HSE has classified higher risk into two categories, full details of which can be viewed at High Risk and Very High Risk Categories.